We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The financial backer will vary depending on the project’s details.
 A residential property might be backed by a mortgage lender or the future homeowner, while a commercial property might have the backing of the company that will later inhabit it.
 This category sounds like an expansive subset, but the easiest way to remember it is that anything that’s not state or federal is considered a private construction contract.

 The most important thing to remember as you’re navigating the beginning of your career in the construction industry is not to overcomplicate things.
-It is important to understand the three different types of construction projects because things like contracts and payments will be different for private contracts compared to federal or state jobs.
+Things like contracts and payments will be different for private contracts compared to federal or state jobs.
+That’s why understanding the main types of construction projects matters.

 Much of the industry prefers to use a classification system based on building type, but while that might provide more options to choose from, it isn’t as accurate as our simple three-step breakdown.
 It’s easy to make things too complicated and get overwhelmed or intimidated when one of these contracts crosses your desk.
 Keep things simple and take the time to understand the three different types of construction projects so you know how to make the best and most informed decision.